sybrew/the-seo-framework/readme.txt

 Note: If you can no longer switch tabs, try hitting CMD+SHIFT+R (Mac) or CTRL+SHIFT+R (Windows); this will fetch the latest scripts from your server.

-TODO test 'FIXME Can this cause an infinite loop?'.

 * **Fixed:**
 	* The cron pinging now works when TSF sitemaps are deactivated, as was intended since 4.1.2.
 	* Removed accidentally added horizontal lines (tabs) around the Twitter description input initiated via PHP code wrapping.